 If you have a pre-existing condition that will require continued care while away, you can contact CISI to discuss arranging care while away ahead of your departure.

-For general questions about CISI or to speak to a UW Study Abroad Staff member, please call our main office during business hours, Monday – Friday, 8:00AM-4:30PM CST: 608-265-6329.
+For general questions about CISI or to speak to a UW-Madison study abroad staff member, please call our main office during business hours, Monday – Friday, 8:00AM-4:30PM CST: 608-265-6329.
 For emergency situations, please call our emergency phone.

 CISI partners with AXA Assistance Company to provide worldwide 24/7 assistance.
 If you connect with CISI while away, you will be working directly with both CISI on the coverage of the care received, as well as AXA Assistance Company on the actual location of where you receive care.